Laura Fuentes

 Instructions

-4. Meanwhile, prepare the cornmeal topping in a medium saucepan over medium heat, by combining the milk, butter and remaining salt, stirring frequently until it comes to a simmer.
-Add in the remaining cornmeal and cook, siring, until thickened.
-Remove the pan from the heat and stir in cheese and eggs.
+• In a medium saucepan over medium heat, combine the milk, butter and remaining ½ teaspoon of salt.
+Stir frequently until it comes to a simmer -do not boil it.
+Slowly add in ½ cup cornmeal and cook, stirring, until it has thickened but isn't quite stiff.
+Remove the pan from the heat.

 Nutrition